FuelLabs/fuels-ts/apps/docs/src/guide/contracts/read-only-calls.md

 ## When to use `get()` vs `call()`

-`get()`: Use this method when calling a function that does not modify the state of the blockchain.
+`get()`: Appropriate for read-only calls; use this method when calling a function that does not modify the blockchain's state.
 It is intended for read-only operations, like fetching data from the blockchain without making any changes.
 Since it doesn't require any gas or transaction fees, `get()` is a more efficient way to access data stored on the blockchain.

-`call()`: Use this method when calling a function that does modify the state of the blockchain.
-It is intended for state-changing operations, like updating values or adding new entries to the blockchain.
-Since it involves making changes to the blockchain, `call()` requires gas and transaction fees to be paid.
+`call()`: Appropriate for state-changing calls; use this method when calling a function that modifies the blockchain's state, like transferring funds or updating values.
+Since these things involve changing the blockchain state, `call()` requires gas and transaction fees to be paid.

-In summary, choose `get()` for read-only calls and `call()` for state-changing calls.